Marcelo Ríos

 Marcelo Andrés Ríos Mayorga (/es-419/; born 26 December 1975) is a Chilean former professional tennis player.
-He was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP), the first Latin American Male to reach the top position.
+In 1998, he was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP), becoming the first such Latin American.
 Ríos won 18 ATP Tour-level singles titles, including five Masters events, and was the runner-up at the 1998 Australian Open.
-He is the only man to have been world No. 1 on the ATP singles rankings without ever winning a major singles tournament.
+He is the only man to have been world No. 1 in the ATP singles rankings without ever winning a major singles tournament.